Many people think that mold only occurs in older homes, but that’s simply not true.

 Hopefully you will never encounter a mold problem in your home, but sometimes mold is unavoidable.
 Here are some of the more common kinds of mold that can present serious health risks for people if left untreated.

-One of the more common molds found outdoors and indoors is alternaria.
+One of the more common molds found indoors and outdoors is alternaria.
 Alternaria usually appears in areas that are damp like the sink, shower, or dark and dimly lit areas outside the home.
 Health problems associated with alternaria include asthma attacks and allergic reactions.

 Another common indoor mold is aspergilus.
 This mold incredibly common and does minor damage to those that inhale it.
 Severe reactions include respiratory infections, allergic reactions, and inflamed lungs.